New Pentagon strategy stresses Asia, cyber, drones

 The shift in focus to Asia comes amid increasing concern at the Pentagon over China's strategic goals as it begins to field a new generation of weapons that American officials fear are designed to prevent U.S. naval and air forces from projecting power into the Far East.

-It also calls for increased investment in cyber capabilities and suggests the United States may be able to shrink its nuclear arsenal further without jeopardizing security.
+The new strategy also calls for increased investment in cyber capabilities and suggests the United States may be able to shrink its nuclear arsenal further without jeopardizing security, a statement welcomed by arms control groups and some lawmakers.

 The strategy says the United States should maintain a force that can win one major war while still being able to deter an aggressor in a second conflict.
 In the past the Pentagon has tried to field a force that could fight and win two major wars at once.